Category: Command Line Interface

 Display the names of the configured route-maps

 I’m probably getting old … I keep forgetting the exact names (and capitalization) of route-maps I’ve configured on the router.
 The show route-maps command is way too verbose when I’m simply looking for the exact name of the route-map I want to use, so I wrote a Tcl script that displays the names of the route-maps configured on the router.
-If you add a -d switch, it also displays their descriptions (to be more precise, the first description configured in the route-map).
+If you add the -d switch, it also displays their descriptions (specifically, the first description configured in the route-map).

 Phase 2: Upload text files through a Telnet session

-The trick works flawlessly, but typing the same obscure Tcl commands gets tedious after a while, so the first time I had to use this solution to develop a Tcl script, I've quickly written another script that takes file name as the parameter and hides all the other murky details.
+The trick works flawlessly, but typing the same obscure Tcl commands gets tedious after a while, so the first time I had to use this solution to develop a Tcl script, I quickly wrote another script that takes a file name as a parameter and hides all the other murky details.

 Debugging time-based configuration